mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/symbolic/zielonka.md

 \end{algorithmic}
 ```

-# Solving with strategies
+## Solving with strategies

-This algorithms is derived from [1].
+This algorithm is extended with keeping track of strategies in [1].
+A strategy here is simply a relation between vertices, as such can be efficiently overapproximated using symbolic algorithms.

 ```{math}
 :nowrap: